How Your Attorney Makes Money (And Why It Matters to Your Case)

 This tells you something important about the typical attorney-client experience: defendants often feel completely in the dark.
 They don't know what's happening in their own case.
 They can't get information.
 They're paying thousands of dollars and can't get a callback.

 The communication failure isn't accidental.
 It's partly a function of caseload pressure.
-An attorney with 200 cases who spends 15 minutes on each client call per week would spend 50 hours just on calls — nearly the entire work week, before doing any actual legal work.
+An attorney carrying hundreds of cases who spends even a few minutes on each client call per week would burn through most of their work week on calls alone.
+Nearly the entire work week, before doing any actual legal work.
 Something has to give, and client communication is usually the first thing.

 What you can do: